KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

       when: (node_fw_status.stdout | from_json).enable | default(0) | int != 1
 ```

+With this playbook, the following Proxmox settings are configured:

+1. DNS Settings
+2. Network Interfaces
+3. Network Configuration
+4. Firewall Rules
+5. Enabling Firewall

 One point to note is that the playbooks consists of two plays:

 1. Configuring Proxmox via API: This is the bulk of the configuration, because the Proxmox Community Ansible collection supports most of the configurations required.